General Batch Information

 Overview / Jobs

 Like many high-performance computing systems, BYU's HPC systems are managed by a batch scheduling system.
-This means that in order to use the supercomputer, users must encapsulate the workload into a non-interactive job and submit that job to the scheduling system.
+This means that in order to use the systems, users must encapsulate the workload into a non-interactive job and submit that job to the scheduling system.
 The job can specify a number of parameters to the scheduling system, including the following:

 * required attribute